 Beans help build and better baby.
 They contain folate (folic acid), B-vitamins, great for women before and during pregnancy to reduce the risks of neural tube defects in the development and growth of their babies.

 Beans are an excellent source of energy and have impressive amounts of B-vitamins, calcium, and iron, phosphorous, potassium, Zinc and very little sodium.

 Beans add fibre and great taste to everyday meals.
-Canadians should consume 25-30 grams of fibre per day
+Canadians should consume 25-38g of fibre per day (average values for adults).

-Beans are high-protein, high-fibre, low fat and cholesterol-free, so eating them as part of a low-fat diet can reduce your risk of cancer, heart disease and stroke.
+Beans are high-protein, high-fibre, and low in saturated and trans fats, so eating them can reduce your risk of cancer, heart disease and stroke.